Costs & Aid

 Financial Aid Based on Need

-Barnard's financial aid process is designed to foster equality, access, and diversity.
+Barnard's financial aid process is designed to foster equity, access, and diversity.
 Our policies reflect our commitment to making Barnard a realistic option for families, regardless of finances, and ensuring qualified applicants are able to afford to attend.
 All financial aid at Barnard is awarded based solely on demonstrated need.
 We do not offer any merit awards.

 The Financial Aid Office determines a family's need using income and asset information, as well as household information, as reported on the CSS Profile and FAFSA.
 Barnard meets 100% of a family's demonstrated need in the form of grants, loans, and job opportunities.